Acoustic tweezers: Secondary acoustic forces

+In addition to the scattering-related secondary acoustic forces, the flow field resulting from the interactions of the various acoustic streaming fields, generated by the acoustic boundary layer of each particle (sometimes called microstreaming), can induce additional viscous shear forces on each of the particles' surfaces, which then results in an additional contribution to the secondary acoustic forces in its fully viscous formulations.
+The viscous effects on the secondary acoustic force can become significant when compared to the perfect fluid formulation exemplified above, and even dominant in certain limit cases, yielding both quantitatively and qualitatively different results than what is predicted by inviscid theory.
+The relevance of the viscous contributions varies greatly depending on the specific case being investigated, and thus important care needs to be taken in selecting an appropriate secondary acoustic force model for the given scenario.

 The influence of the secondary forces is usually very weak, and only has an effect when the distance between particles is very small.
 It becomes important in aggregation and sedimentation applications, where particles are initially gathered in nodes by the acoustic radiation force.
-As interparticle distances become smaller the secondary forces assist in a further aggregation until the clusters become heavy enough for sedimentation to begin.
+As inter-particle distances become smaller, the secondary forces assist in further aggregation until the clusters become heavy enough for sedimentation to begin.

 Acoustic streaming

-Acoustic streaming is a steady flow generated by a nonlinear effect in an acoustic field.
-Depending on the mechanisms, the acoustic streaming can be categorized into two general types, Eckert streaming and Rayleigh streaming.
-Eckert streaming is driven by a time-average momentum flux created when high-amplitude acoustic waves propagate and attenuate in fluid.
-Rayleigh streaming, also called "boundary driven streaming", is forced by a shear viscosity close to a solid boundary.
+Acoustic streaming is a steady flow generated by the nonlinear component of the oscillations in an acoustic field.
+Depending on the mechanisms, the acoustic streaming can be categorized into two general types, Eckart streaming and Rayleigh streaming.
+Eckart streaming is driven by a time-average momentum flux created when high-amplitude acoustic waves propagate and attenuate in a fluid.
+Rayleigh streaming, also called "boundary driven streaming", is forced by Reynolds stresses in the viscous boundary layer.
 Both of the driven mechanisms come from a time-average nonlinear effect.